alex1xu/Lipid-Droplet-Counting/README.md

 ![Screenshot 2024-07-25 125837](https://github.com/user-attachments/assets/1c968439-58a2-4f92-9766-d384d0be18d1)

 This repository contains a Python package for counting lipid droplets in images of Oil Red O-stained neuronal cells.
 It is designed to work with microscopy images by dividing them into smaller tiles for efficient processing.
 The main components are data augmentation, U-Net prediction, centroid identification, and stain subtraction.
+The methodology is adapted from [Hassanlou et al., 2019](https://ieeexplore.ieee.org/abstract/document/8965200).

 ### Data Sources and Augmentation

-Microscopy images containing a total of approximately 4,000 Oil Red O-stained neuronal cell cultures at 50x magnification were obtained and manually segmented.
+Microscopy images containing a total of approximately 4,000 stained neuronal cell cultures at 50x magnification were obtained and manually segmented.
 Images and masks used for training were then cropped into 64x64 tiles.
 Minimal data preprocessing was applied.
 Image pixel values are normalized to a range of [0, 1].

 A majority of tile masks were empty and contained no droplets.
 To account for this imbalance, the initial approach was to remove all empty masks.
 However, experimentation showed that a 1:1 ratio of tiles containing droplets and empty tiles was optimal.